Aging Baby Boomer and Senior Eye Changes? Check Out These Great Magnifying Glass Options!

 Great hands free illuminated magnifying glass for your reading chair

 I fell in love with these delightful Magnifying Glass necklaces.
-Aren't they pretty?
-And what great gifts for the elderly parents in our family, not to mention a certain baby boomer granny nanny! :)
+Aren’t they pretty?
+And what great gifts for the elderly parents in our family, not to mention a certain baby boomer grandmother! 🙂

 • Connects to your TV